-So as you can imagine, a new mode of transportation that combines the safety of airplanes or better with the convenience of other means of surface transportation like taxis is very exciting.
+So as you can imagine, a new mode of transportation that combines the safety of airplanes or better with the convenience of other means of surface transportation (like taxis) is very exciting.
 And there are presently at least 10 companies working worldwide on various Hyperloop proposals.
-There's Hyperloop routes in study or planning phases, from Los Angeles to San Francisco, from Los Angeles to Las Vegas that we mentioned, from Chicago to Cleveland or Columbus via-- or Columbus or Pittsburgh.
-From Washington D. C. To New York City, from Miami to Orlando, from Toronto to Montreal, from Mumbai to put a in India, from Helsinki to Stockholm, from Amsterdam to Frankfurt and from Mexico City to Guadalajara.
+There's Hyperloop routes in study or planning phases from Los Angeles to San Francisco, from Los Angeles to Las Vegas that we mentioned, from Chicago to Cleveland or Columbus or Pittsburgh.
+From Washington D. C. To New York City, from Miami to Orlando, from Toronto to Montreal, from Mumbai to Pune in India, from Helsinki to Stockholm, from Amsterdam to Frankfurt and from Mexico City to Guadalajara.

 Wait a minute.
 That's a problem, isn't it?
 See, this is a sealed capsule.
 How are you going to have, uh, airflow that is constantly pulling air out of the inside?
 Well, keep in mind that it's not a perfect vacuum, and there is that compressor in the front, so there's always a source of incoming air.
 You can easily exchange that for the air that's removed through the HEPA filter.